-State agency responds to lawsuit plans for child sex abuse case
+State agency responds to planned lawsuit in child sex abuse case

 BATON ROUGE - Civil rights attorney Ben Crump plans to file a lawsuit against the Department of Child and Family Services (DCFS) over a child trafficking case.